Wayne White (artist)

 Wayne Wilkes White (born September 17, 1957) is an American painter, art director, puppeteer, set designer, animator, cartoonist and illustrator.
-He has won three Emmy Awards for his work.
+He has won two Emmy Awards for his work.

 Early life and education

 In the documentary Beauty is Embarrassing, White says he was born in Sand Mountain, Alabama.

 After graduating from Hixson High School in Chattanooga, Tennessee (1975) and Middle Tennessee State University (BFA, 1979), White went to New York City (1980) and worked as a cartoonist and illustrator for a number of publications including The East Village Eye, Raw, The New York Times, and The Village Voice.

 Career

-In 1986 he worked on Pee-wee's Playhouse where his work for his set and puppet designs won three Emmy awards; he also supplied a number of voices on the show.
+In 1986 he worked on Pee-wee's Playhouse where his work for his set and puppet designs won two Emmy awards; he also supplied a number of voices on the show.
 Other television credits include production and set design for Shining Time Station, Riders in the Sky, The Weird Al Show and Beakman's World.

 He art directed two seminal music videos, Peter Gabriel's "Big Time" in 1986, for which he won a Billboard award for best Art Direction in a music video, and in 1996 he designed all the Georges Méliès-inspired sets for the award-winning video for the Smashing Pumpkins "Tonight, Tonight".

 More recently he has concentrated on his painting career.
 He takes cheap, mass-produced lithographs which he finds in secondhand thrift stores and painstakingly paints phrases or words on them in a glossy, 3-D style.
 His works have been compared to Ed Ruscha.
 White's painting Nixon was featured on the Nixon album cover for the band Lambchop.
 A school friend of Lambchop's Kurt Wagner, White has contributed to four of the band's album covers.
 On September 16, 2009 at The Modern Art Museum in Fort Worth, Texas, White gave a presentation of his work through the retelling of his life.

 In September 2009 White installed a large puppet head of George Jones in the Rice Gallery at Rice University in Houston, Texas.
 The puppet's eyes rotate in its head, and if the viewer pulls a rope, the mouth opens and a snoring noise emerges.
 A huge fan rotates at the base of the head, with the words "dreaming" written over the fan blades.
 The piece is called "Big Lectric Fan to Keep Me Cool While I Sleep," in reference to George Jones's recording of "Ragged but Right."